Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-He handled most of Fable without tearing up, but there was one moment that did it for This Troper.
 One of the Demon Doors in the game will only allow his three friends to enter it: a gallant knight, an evil mage, and a bandit.
 Naturally, this means you need to wear a bright plate outfit, a dark Will user outfit, and a bandit outfit in that order.
 Once his requirement is met, he allows you entry.
 When you get in, you discover that the reason he hasn't seen them in so long is because once they were inside, they fought amongst themselves for the treasure and ended up killing each other.
 It's bad enough on its own, but the Demon Door just sounds so happy at finally seeing his friends again.

 The city of Aurora in Fable III.
 The people's memorial letters to their deceased loved ones are all horribly sad - though the way Kalin's voiceover gradually breaks down into tears in her letter to her father is heartwrenching.